sisinflab-swot/cowl/docs/about/index.rst

 Features
 ========

 Cowl is a complete implementation of the `OWL 2 specification`_.
-As of right now it allows you to read OWL 2 ontologies and query them for axioms and other constructs.
+Currently supported features:

+- Deserialization of ontologies into an optimized in-memory store.
+- Arbitrarily complex ontology queries.
+- Ontology editing (addition and removal of axioms, annotations, imports, etc.).
+- Ontology serialization to files, memory buffers or custom streams.

+.. _limitations:

 Limitations
 ===========

-While Cowl's architecture allows for multiple readers, the library currently only provides a **functional syntax** built-in reader.
-Furthermore, it does not yet provide ontology editing and serialization capabilities.
-We plan to address these shortcomings soon.
+While Cowl's architecture allows for multiple readers and writers, the library currently only supports reading and writing OWL ontologies in **functional syntax**.

-Finally, it is important to note that the library is in **early development**, as denoted by the `0.x version number <semver_>`_, so expect its API to change between minor releases.
-We will bump it to 1.0.0 once we are confident enough to make the public API stable.

 License
 =======